-Requirement/Required Current ACS Practice: Goal: Timeline: Activity: Beginning with students ACS requires all students All graduating 8th grade completed entering the 8th grade, a in 7 th and 8 th grade to students will successfully course in health education is complete 1 semester of complete 2 semesters of required prior to health education each health education; graduation.
+NMFED Requirements & Required Activities: Requirement/Required Current ACS Practice: Goal: Timeline: Activity: Beginning with students ACS requires all students All graduating 8th grade In place entering the 8th grade, a in 7 th and 8 th grade to students will successfully course in health education is complete 1 semester of complete 2 semesters of required prior to health education each health education; graduation.
 Health year. however, not with the education may be required intention of replacing the in either middle school or high school health credit high school, as determined by the school district.

-A sequential aligned K-8 ACS has an adopted health Grade band teams will Alignment and health education curriculum education curriculum.
-K-6 work to align curricular implementation will be that addresses the physical, mental, emotional, and social dimensions of health. has a varied commitment to implementation. health education subject matter so that is sequentially and comprehensively implemented completed by Spring 2019 All school district/charter schools shall provide instruction about HIV and related issues found in the curriculum of the required health education content area to elementary, middle/junior high, and senior high school grades as set forth in 6.12.2.10 NMAC.
+A sequential aligned K-8 health education curriculum that addresses the physical, mental, emotional, and social dimensions of health.
+ACS has an adopted health education curriculum.
+K-6 has a varied commitment to implementation.
+Health Curriculum Grade band teams will work to align curricular health education subject matter so that is sequentially and comprehensively implemented In place All school district/charter schools shall provide instruction about HIV and related issues found in the curriculum of the required health education content area to elementary, middle/junior high, and senior high school grades as set forth in 6.12.2.10 NMAC.
 ACS directly instructs students about HIV and related issues as introduced in the middle school health curriculum ACS will add developmentally appropriate HIV instruction as it is presented in the ACS curriculum for K-5 students.
-August 2018 All school districts/charter schools shall implement an "opt-out" policy that will ensure that parents have the ability to request their child to be exempted from the health education curriculum components that focus on the sexuality performance standards.
+Completed All school districts/charter schools shall implement an "opt-out" policy that will ensure that parents have the ability to request their child to be exempted from the health education curriculum components that focus on the sexuality performance standards.
 The policy includes but is not limited to the process for parents to request an exemption of health education curriculum components that address the sexuality performance standards and how alternative lessons are established for the exempted parts of the curriculum ACS has an opt-out policy that is provided in the Parent-Student Handbook.
 ACS sends home a letter to inform parents of health education curriculum that focuses on sexuality performance standards, and provides the process for receiving alternative curriculum for the exempted components See policy in Appendix The opt-out letter will be sent home prior to the onset of instructional curriculum that focus on sexuality performance.
 See opt-out letter in Appendix Currently in place